Chocolate Unwrapped - Eat What You Enjoy This Easter

 Viewing a food as ‘bad’ can often lead to attempts to restrict or avoid it altogether.
 However, what we know from behavioural research studies, is that food restriction (even well intentioned) can backfire, causing increased cravings and preoccupation with the ‘forbidden’ food.

-This cycle of denying ourselves of food (and the pleasure of eating) and subsequent overconsumption can contribute to disordered eating patterns including as binge eating, and an unhealthy or untrusting relationship with food and body.
+This cycle of denying ourselves of food (and the pleasure of eating) and subsequent overconsumption can contribute to disordered eating patterns including as binge eating and an unhealthy or untrusting relationship with food and body.

-In a nutshell, this type of moralisation completely overlooks the nuanced relationship we can have with food, and can feed a lot more problems than it solves.
+In a nutshell, this type of moralisation completely overlooks the nuanced relationship we can have with food and can feed a lot more problems than it solves.

 Enjoying Easter Chocolate Without Feeling Out of Control

 What if there was a different way to relate to chocolate?
 What if there was no wagon to fall off of?
-What if you could simply celebrate Easter, if that’s what you wan to do, without freaking out about your chocolate consumption? ⠀
+What if you could simply celebrate Easter, if that’s what you want to do, without freaking out about your chocolate consumption? ⠀

 Intuitive Eating is an approach to eating for self-care than encourages us to remove moral judgments from food choices and instead focus on honouring our hunger, fullness, and satisfaction.
-Taking this approach allows us to explore our connection with chocolate mindfully, understanding its appeal, how it affects our bodies, and finding balance in enjoyment, without guilt.
+Taking this approach allows us to explore our connection with chocolate mindfully, understanding its appeal, how it affects our bodies and finding balance in enjoyment, without guilt.

 Here are five tips to help you practice Intuitive Eating this Easter:

-2. Watch your language around chocolate: Recognise that you’ve likely picked up the ‘good’ and ‘bad’ labelling from diet culture somehow or another, and you don’t have to buy into that.
+Watch your language around chocolate: Recognise that you’ve likely picked up the ‘good’ and ‘bad’ labelling from diet culture somehow or another, and you don’t have to buy into that.
 When we remove the label of “good” and “bad” from chocolate, it frees us to eat in a way that’s both nourishing and satisfying.
 Not only that, but normalising eating chocolate without guilt or judgment can actually reduce our cravings for it.

-5. Practice mindful eating: When you allow yourself to enjoy some delicious chocolate without the side dose of judgement, you can better take the time to savour and appreciate the eating experience, noticing its flavour, texture, and aroma.
+Practice mindful eating: When you allow yourself to enjoy some delicious chocolate without the side dose of judgement, you can better take the time to savour and appreciate the eating experience, noticing its flavour, texture, and aroma.
 Eating slowly and with more presence allows you to both fully enjoy the experience, and better tune into your body's hunger, fullness, satiety cues and other feelings - which are ultimately your best compass when it comes to guiding eating.

 My conclusions

 Chocolate is a fascinating food nutritionally speaking.
-Our relationship with chocolate is multifaceted, influenced by tradition, culture, and personal preferences.
+Our relationship with chocolate is multifaceted, influenced by tradition, culture and personal preferences.

-Practicing Intuitive Eating can help you approach eating chocolate in a way that feels balanced, satisfying, and enjoyable.
+Practicing Intuitive Eating can help you approach eating chocolate in a way that feels balanced, satisfying and enjoyable.
 It does takes patience and practice, but by adopting an Intuitive Eating approach, you can cultivate a mindful and balanced relationship with all foods, enjoying its pleasures without guilt or restriction.

 So, this Easter, I say eat what makes you happy.
 Savour the joy of chocolate, if that’s what you want to do.
 There is nothing quite like it!

-Take a positive step forward today
+Take a nourishing step forward today